wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 > *Learning this is a lot harder than I thought.
 I can write fast enough now (around 50wpm on avg?) but still my fingers feel very unsure of some keys and it is very frustrating.
 I make a lot of mistakes while typing which can be infuriating and frustrating at the same time.
 I’m doing my best to get better but the process is a lot slower than I was hoping.
 If I could go back I would probably not bother.*

 The first thing I would recommend when learning dvorak is to have your expectations set very low.
 Your progress will depend on how much effort you put into learning.
-I have been learning for over 7 months and I'm still in the 70s WPM.

-For that week in particular I had been stuck around the 40 - 55 WPM range for a few weeks.
-I found that slowing down and focusing on accuracy not only makes you type faster, but also makes you learn better.
-Remember, when it comes to typing slow is fast.
+Also, to get faster you need to keep practising.
+Using it full time in your every day work will only get you so far, but if you want to be a fast typist you need to keep the practice going.
+I stopped practising after week 8, and after 7 months I've plateaued at 65-70WPM.
+This speed is good enough for me.

+If I can give one tip, is that slow is fast: focusing on accuracy and making few mistakes will get you faster speeds than fast typing where you have to keep correcting mistakes.
+It will also stop you from learning bad habbits.

 **How did learning affect your productivity?**

 I decided to start learning during a period of time where work wasn't too busy.
 At the beggining it dooes not affect you much because you can switch back to qwerty whenever you need to do actual work.
 But at the point where you start forgetting qwerty and need to fully commit to DVORAK for your day to day, your productivity can slow down a bit for a couple of weeks.
 But only really if you have to do much typing.

 For me, as a programmer, I don't really need to type that much unless I'm writing a confluence doc or replying to slack.

 For programming I can usually take my time, and I normally don't need to write lots of code at a fast pace.

 **You started learning DVORAK over 7 months ago, how is it going now?**

-I can type at about 70WPM, which is 10WPM less than I could do on QWERTY.
-At this point it takes a concious effort to try to increase typing speed, you need to practice it, otherwise you start to plateau like me.
+I can type at about 70WPM vs the 85WPM I could type on QWERTY.
+At this point it takes a concious effort to try to increase typing speed, which I'd need to practice it.
 70 WPM is fast enough for what I need, so I'm not practicing to go any faster.

 **Have you noticed any physical benefits or drawbacks?**

 Can't say I have seen any benefits.
 My life feels the same as it did when I typed qwerty.
 Except for the bragging rights of being a nerd.

+**Any tips for anyone who wants to learn?**

+Keep your expectations low.
+Your progression will depend on how much and how well you practice, but it is likely to take some time before you reach a speed you are happy enough with.

+If you are switching because you want to type faster, it is very likely that DVORAK won't help.
+I've seen people type at ridiculous speeds with Qwerty (200WPM+).

+If you want to learn, remember it will take time, and make sure to try and enjoy the process.

-**I read a blog post where you mention you use vim, how was re-learning VIM mappings in DVORAK?**
+**I read a blog post from you where you mention you use vim, how was re-learning VIM mappings in DVORAK?**

 I started learning Dvorak only after a couple months of using vim, so my vim knowledge was not so extensive that it would bother me te re-learn it.
-The nice thing about VIM is that the key mappings have actual meanings (diw -> delete in word; vt; -> view to next colon ';'), so it is quite easy to keep using them with the new layout.
+The nice thing about VIM is that the key mappings have actual meanings (`diw` -> delete in word; `vt;` -> view to next colon ';'), so it is quite easy to keep using them with the new layout.

-One of the more annoying things is losing the navigation keys 'hjkl'.
+One of the more annoying things is losing the navigation keys `hjkl`.
 But even then, the way it works out it is not too bad, with dvorak you get the horizontal movement on the right hand (index and pinky fingers) and vertical movement in your left hand (both on the index finger).

-Another slightly annoying thing is that a lot of the symbols useful for programming land on the pinky finger of the right hand, some of them quite close to the delete key which can be dangerous.
+Another slightly annoying thing is that a lot of the symbols useful for programming land on the pinky finger of the right hand, which makes them a bit harder to hit cleanly.

 **So, is it worth it?**

-> *I read plenty of stories online of people getting up to 100wpm within a month which gave me so much false hope*

 No, not really.

 It takes a few weeks/months of practice to get to a reasonable speed, and it doesn't really bring any benefits, at least for the casual typer person like me.
 Of course there is always the nice feeling of having learned something new.

-But if what you are looking for is to challenge yourself and experiment with your own brain then I absolutely recommend it.
-I find it fascinating that my brain absolutely forgot how to use qwerty.
-I did not forget how to speak spanish when I learned english.
+But if what you are looking for is to challenge yourself and learn something new then absolutely go for it.
+Usually the most useless projects are the most fun to learn.

 Have fun and keep learning.